panliangrui/ACM_MM_2025/README.md

   </div>
 </div>

-# PathGene: A benchmark for predicting driver gene mutations and exons based on a multicenter lung cancer histopathology image dataset
+# DLiPath: A Benchmark for the Comprehensive Evaluation of Graft Livers Based on Histopathological Image Datasets

 ## Table of Contents